 Links Mentioned in This Episode

-Understanding Your Young Teen (book) – Mark Oestreicher shares insight into early adolescent development, how cultural changes impact this, and practical advice for parents on how to understand and lead their young teens
+Understanding Your Young Teen (book) – Mark Oestreicher shares insight into early adolescent development, how cultural changes impact this, and practical advice for parents on how to understand middle school students and lead them

 Middle School Ministry (book) – Mark Oestreicher and Scott Rubin’s comprehensive guide to connecting with middle schoolers and their parents, and helping them grow